Kevin Bieksa: Vancouver Canucks (2005–2015)

 A month into the 2007–08 season, Bieksa suffered a severe calf laceration in a game against the Nashville Predators on November 1, 2007.
 After battling with forward Vernon Fiddler against the boards, Fiddler's skate slashed Bieksa across the back of his right calf.
 Bieksa was helped to the bench, leaving a trail of blood behind him on the ice.
-He ended up missing more than half the season with 47 games.
+He ended up missing 47 games.
 Before returning to the line-up, he was assigned to the Moose for a one-game conditioning stint.
 Bieksa managed 12 points in 34 games.

-He continued rehabilitating his calf in the off-season, after the Canucks failed to qualify for the playoffs, admitting that his leg had not fully recovered upon his early return.
+He continued rehabilitating his calf in the 2008 off-season, after the Canucks failed to qualify for the 2008 playoffs, admitting that his leg had not fully recovered upon his early return.
 However, injury troubles continued early in 2008–09.
-On November 4, he was re-injured after blocking a puck off his skate against the Nashville Predators.
+On November 4, 2008, he was re-injured after blocking a puck off his skate against the Nashville Predators.
 Bieksa played through the injury for several games before learning that he had suffered a bone fracture in his left foot.
 He returned to the line-up after missing seven games.
 Despite missing ten games in total, Bieksa established an impressive career-high 32 assists along with 11 goals for 43 points, first among team defencemen.